Dick White: Early life

 White was born in Tonbridge, Kent, the son of an ironmonger Percy Hall White and Gertrude Farthing and went to school at Bishop's Stortford College.
-He took a First Class Degree in History at Christ Church, Oxford in 1927, and learnt to speak German.
+He took a first class degree in History at Christ Church, Oxford, in 1927, and learnt to speak German.
 He was athletic in his youth and obtained a blue in running at Oxford.
 He was described by Peter Wright as resembling David Niven: "the same perfect English manners, easy charm, and immaculate dress sense."
 He was, said Wright, "tall with lean, healthy features and a sharp eye".

 He would qualify for a Commonwealth Fellowship in 1928 which saw him seek further education in the United States at the Universities of Michigan and California.
-After returning to the UK, he failed to obtain a position at Christ Church, Oxford, and after being rejected by the navy, he obtained work in Croydon as a teacher.
+After returning to the UK, he failed to obtain a position at Christ Church, and after being rejected by the Navy, he obtained work in Croydon as a teacher.
 He was spotted by a recruiter in 1935 while on Mediterranean cruise with his students and invited to an interview with Guy Liddell at MI5.